YagmurAkbaba/Digit/README.md

 # Digit
 A 3D creature game character model.
 ### Creation Details
-Blender's sculpt feature was utilized in the creation.
+Blender's sculpt feature is utilized in the creation.